yurii-isaev/Java-core/server/auth/README.md

 # Server on GO

-## Migration algorithm for windows
+## Migration algorithm for Windows

 [Using scoop](https://scoop.sh/)

+Directory $ = project

-1. Run `scoop install migrate` for installation migrate cli.
+1. Run $ `scoop install migrate` for installation migrate cli.

-2. Run `migrate -version` for check migrate cli version.
+2. Run $ `migrate -version` for check migrate cli version.

-3. Run `migrate create -ext sql -dir ./migrations -seq init` to create initial migrations to the selected directory.
+3. Run $ `migrate create -ext sql -dir ./migrations -seq init` to create initial migrations to the selected directory.

-4. Run `migrate -path ./migrations -database 'postgres://postgres:secret@localhost:5432/postgres?sslmode=disable' up` migration up method to the selected directory.
+4. Run $ `migrate -path ./migrations -database 'postgres://postgres:secret@localhost:5432/postgres?sslmode=disable' up`
+migration up method to the selected directory.

 ## GO CLI
+Directory $ = project

 $ `go mod tidy`
 >The command adds all the missing modules needed to build the packages and dependencies of the current module;
 >>removes unused modules that do not provide any relevant packages;